ad510/firstest-principle/README.md

 (added 2/5/2015) ...And whew, I'm [not the first person](https://www.google.com/search?q=algorithmic+probability+theory+of+everything) to suggest this.
 So maybe I'm not going insane after all.

+(added 3/2/2015) Though just to clarify, even if I'm not going insane, my intuition is still probably fooling itself.

 WTF is my intuition thinking?
 -----------------------------